Legal

 b.
 You agree that we may communicate important information about your course to you via the email address provided to us.
 Please ensure you regularly review your email and update your contact details and account settings to ensure you receive our communications.

 c.
-With the exception of the HSC preparation courses, applicants under the age of 18 should contact CCE to discuss their enrolment.
+With the exception of the HSC preparation courses, applicants under the age of 18 should contact the Centre to discuss their enrolment.

 d.
 We may ask you to provide additional information to enable us to process your application or order.
 You agree to provide us with current, complete and accurate details throughout the enrolment or order process.

 e.
-CCE courses are developed and conducted for adults seeking non-award short courses and learning.
+Our courses run through the Centre are developed and conducted for adults seeking non-award short courses and learning.
 Please ensure you carefully review the course description on our website before enrolling and contact us if you have any enquiries.
 If you choose incorrectly or change your mind, our standard terms and conditions apply.

 3. Acceptance, rejection, and withdrawal by us

 a.
-We may accept or reject an application for a course or order for products or services at any time before we give you notice of acceptance or rejection, and in our absolute discretion.
+We may accept or reject an application for a course or order for products or services at any time before we give you notice of acceptance or rejection, and in our discretion acting reasonably, including if you do not meet prerequisites to participate in a course or to order products or services.

 b.
-If we accept your application or order, we will provide you with an email confirmation of that acceptance (which may be conditional) and a binding agreement between you and us shall come into existence when we provide such confirmation.
+If we accept your application or order, we will provide you with an email confirmation of that acceptance (which may be conditional on you paying any outstanding fees for the course, products or services prior in accordance with these terms) and a binding agreement between you and us shall come into existence when we provide such confirmation.
 For each application or order we accept, we agree to enrol you in the relevant course or supply the relevant product or service to you, in accordance with the Terms.

 c.
-We reserve the right to reject your application or order for any reason, including if a course is already full or a product or service is not currently available.
-If we reject an application or order, we will endeavour to notify you of that rejection within a reasonable time after you submit your application or order.
+We may, acting reasonably, reject your application or order for any reason, including if a course is already full or a product or service is not currently available.
+If we reject an application or order, we will notify you of that rejection within a reasonable time after you submit your application or order.
 If we have already received your payment, we will return, or refund in full, your payment promptly after our rejection notification.

 4. Not a University of Sydney student